 Skip to main content

-Relativistic Effects Calculator: γ, Time Dilation, Length
+Special Relativity Calculator: Time Dilation, Length Contraction, Lorentz Factor

 Explore time dilation and length contraction for objects moving at relativistic speeds.
 Enter a speed as a fraction of light speed (β), as an SI speed, or as a Lorentz factor (γ), and see how time and space behave differently at near-light velocities.